 Huawei E585 ‘mifi’ review

 The following article is a brief review of the Huawei E585 wireless modem which is often referred to as the ‘mifi’.
 Wireless broadband access is now very commonplace, especially since data bandwidth allowances went up and prices went down!
 In an earlier post I discussed my own contract with 3 mobile broadband where I was getting 15GB data per month for £15.00 per month.
-This initial contract ended earlier this year and to try to tempt me to stay they were offering another similar deal but with a new USB modem.
-Now 3 claimed this new modem was the next generation and was capable of faster speeds than the Huawei E156G that I still owned.
-The problem was none of these new modems had the antenna connection that mine had so I did not really see it as an upgrade.
+This initial contract ended earlier this year and to try to tempt me to stay they were offering another similar deal but with a new USB modem to replace my existing Huawei E156G.
+Three claimed this new modem was the next generation and was capable of faster speeds than the Huawei E156G.
+The problem was these new generation of USB dongles did not have the antenna connection which I sometimes used with a small antenna to boost the signal in poor coverage areas.
+The new dongles might have improved internal antennas and offer better speeds in good coverage areas but I without the ability to connect a larger external antenna I did not see them as an upgrade.

-Some months prior to the contract expiring my Huawei DT100 wireless router had broken meaning I could no longer share my broadband connection.
-The DT100 was no longer being sold but they had a new ‘toy’ I was really interested in……….the Huawei E585 mifi wireless modem.
-They retail from £70.00 upwards so I haggled with them and got the modem for free by committing to a new 18 month contract with a £2.00 per month increase in my bill.
+Another Huawei product I’ve owned in the past was the DT100 wireless router which allowed me to share the connection from my E156G dongle with up to 5 users.
+Some months prior to the contract expiring my Huawei DT100 wireless router had broken and was no longer being sold but they had a new ‘toy’ I was really interested in……….the Huawei E585 mifi wireless modem.
+The Huawei E585 was also a wireless modem which would allow me to share my connection but unlike the DT100 could accept the SIM card and replace my existing dongle.
+They retail from £70.00 upwards so I decided to haggle with three and got the modem for free by committing to a new 18 month contract with a £2.00 per month increase in my bill.

 The Huawei E585 ‘mifi’ wireless modem

-One drawback compared to your home modem is that only 5 devices can be connected to the mifi at any one time but for most of us that’s more than enough!
+One drawback of the Huawei E585 compared to a traditional home modem is that only 5 devices can be connected to the Huawei E585 at any one time but for most of us that’s more than enough!
 You would not want to be sharing the connection with too many people in case you go over your bandwidth allowance!

-What really sets the mifi apart though is that it has its own rechargeable battery inside meaning you do not need to power it via USB.
+What really sets the Huawei E585 apart though is that it has its own rechargeable battery inside meaning you do not need to power it via USB.
 The quoted battery life is 4 hours which is pretty generous.
-It means you don’t have to be tethered to your laptop via the USB connection and you can place the mifi anywhere in your home, vehicle etc where you get the best signal.
+It means you don’t have to be tethered to your laptop via the USB connection and you can place the Huawei E585 anywhere in your home, vehicle etc where you get the best signal.
 Being so small it also means you can put it in your pocket and take it wherever you go.
-So imagine you are down the pub, your mobile phone data connection is slow so you decide to switch the mifi on, let your phone’s wifi detect it and connect to check on your emails, download those app updates etc. Your friend might have his iPad or Android tablet with him and he too can do some quick surfing at the same time.
+So imagine you are down the pub, your mobile phone data connection is slow or close to its data limit so you decide to switch the Huawei E585 on, let your phone’s wifi detect it and connect to check on your emails, download those app updates etc. Your friend might have his iPad or Android tablet with him and he too can do some quick surfing at the same time.
 Or you are taking a road trip and 5 hours in the car seems like such a waste of time.
 Now your passengers can do some work on their laptop!
-I also use mine with my wireless printer so I can click print on my laptop and the signal is sent via the mifi to the printer in another room or another part of the motorhome.
+I also use mine with my wireless printer so I can click print on my laptop and the signal is sent via the Huawei E585 to the printer in another room or another part of the motorhome.

 Huawei E585 ‘mifi’ – Specifications

-In summary I think the mifi is a great device and worth the asking price.
-If you are already a mobile broadband customer with a contract about to come up for renewal you might want to haggle to see if you can the mifi included in your next contract.
-I would happily recommend this product and my review rating for the mifi would be 9/10!
+In summary I think the Huawei E585 is a great device and worth the asking price.
+If you are already a mobile broadband customer with a contract about to come up for renewal you might want to haggle to see if you can get the Huawei E585 included in your next contract.
+I would happily recommend this product and my review rating for the Huawei E585 would be 9/10!

 I find the signal on 3 pretty good for most of the UK.
 I like using the mifi wirelessly but it does not allow direct connection of antennas like my E156G dongle did.
 I understand there are ways to boost the signal of the mifi and I may investigate some of these options for those times when connection is poor or non existant.